zhmzm/FLDetector_pytorch/README.md

 # FLDetector_pytorch
 Unofficial implementation for paper FLDetector: Defending Federated Learning Against Model Poisoning Attacks via Detecting Malicious Clients (KDD2022).
+Official implementation is [here](https://github.com/zaixizhang/FLDetector) with MXNet framework.

+The code cannot work well with local SGD updates.
+So run this code with local epoch set to 1 (local_ep = 1) and local batch size set to the same nember of samples in local dataset (local_bs = 500, 600).

-Please let me know if there is any problem.
+The results in this version are a bit different with the results reported in the original paper, especially in Non-iid settings.
+Please use it discriminately and let me know if there is any problem.

 paper FLDetector: Defending Federated Learning Against Model Poisoning Attacks via Detecting Malicious Clients is from [KDD2022](https://dl.acm.org/doi/abs/10.1145/3534678.3539231)